A 2 km reroute away from the road at Tapanappa and a spur trail from Tapanappa into the Yapari Ngawanthi Cliffs campsite.

 View pdf map.

-Northbound, it enters the Park through the gate at the junction of Woodgate Hill and Blackfellows Creek Roads (Mapsheet 1D and Southern Guidebook Map 2.8, Grid Ref 909 942).
-The new route runs along the southern boundary of the Park until it re-joins the main Trail at Grid Ref.
-899 943, near the Kyeema car park.
+The Trail has been permanently rerouted through Kyeema Conservation Park parallel to Woodgate Hill Road but completely within the Park boundary.
+Northbound, it enters the Park through the gate at the junction of Woodgate Hill and Blackfellows Creek Roads (Mapsheet 1D grid reference 909 942).
+The new route runs along the southern boundary of the Park until it re-joins the main Trail at grid reference 899 943, near the Kyeema car park.

-Walkers should exercise caution when crossing Woodgate Hill Road near the junction with Blackfellows Creek Road.
+Please take care when crossing Woodgate Hill Road near the junction with Blackfellows Creek Road.

 Download gpx file.